coolnameismy/BabyBluetooth/README_en.md

 - 4：write 0x01 to characteristic
 - 5：subscription/unsubscription characteristic

+**BabyBluetoothExamples/BluetoothStubOnIOS** : a iOS apps， when they launch, they will start a BLE4,0 peripheral and privide two services and together six charactistic . it's Babybluetooth peripheral model develope example

 **BabyBluetoothExamples/BabyBluetoothOSDemo** :mac osx app，osx and ios is not diffent on CoreBluetooth，so BabyBluetooth can use in both ios and osx 。 functionality
 - 1：scanfor peripheral, conncet peripheral 、read characteristic，read characteristic 's value,discover descriptors and descriptors's value，the message all in nslog,this app none UI